elizabethjm/covidcampus/README.md

 Co-Curation on Storymaps</b>
 Example from Sara Cooper, ℅ 2020: https://storymaps.arcgis.com/stories/5421952371854ae9b5ecf9db4c3045bd (Sara made all the 3D models of pyramids that you see in this project as part of ANTH 246 Glyphs to Bytes, but students can use already available 3D models too)

-Online platforms:
+Online platforms

-Storymaps: https://storymaps.arcgis.com/ - Dynamic website builder that can pull in GIS maps (either in “lite” version or directly from main ArcGIS maps), but is also friendly to use for general website building and embedding videos and 3D models.
+Storymaps https://storymaps.arcgis.com/ - Dynamic website builder that can pull in GIS maps (either in “lite” version or directly from main ArcGIS maps), but is also friendly to use for general website building and embedding videos and 3D models.
 Can set sharing so that multiple users can edit the same StoryMap so students can collaborate on curation/creation.
 Sketchfab Cultural Heritage: sketchfab.com - Museums, institutions, and users post 3D models of Cultural Heritage sites and material culture with at least some contextual information.
 Students can embed these models into their curated StoryMap using the plus sign to add a section, selecting the </> embed option, and then copying and pasting the iframe embed code from the sketchfab model.
 Even if the model is not downloadable, it can be embedded.

 Museum online databases!
 Hearst Museum of Anthropology: https://portal.hearstmuseum.berkeley.edu/ Met Museum Public Domain Images: https://www.metmuseum.org/art/collection/search#!?searchField=All&showOnly=openAccess&sortBy=Relevance&offset=0&pageSize=0